meric2/Fruit-Recognition/README.md

 https://etuedutr-my.sharepoint.com/:f:/g/personal/ebelikirik_etu_edu_tr/Esr3AJnbnNBLgeCzJsl0ng8BhMNHlDiM9yu9FUAFzAaOFQ?e=E2j9Wf

-Test datası data_128x128.rar içerisindedir.
-Test klasörünü base klasör olmadan kullanmayınız.
-Kodlarda test directionı olarak data_128x128/test kullanılmıştır.
+Test data is in data_128x128.rar folder.
+DO NOT use the test folder without its base folder.
+In the scripts the test directory is given as data_128x128/test.

 This project performs different classification models on fruits-360 and fruits-262 datasets